webgriffe/SyliusAkeneoPlugin/docs/upgrade/upgrade-3.*.md

+---
+title: Upgrade to 3.*
+layout: page
+nav_order: 0
-# Upgrade plugin guide
+parent: Upgrade
+---

-## Upgrade from version 2.9.x to 3.x
+# Upgrade from `v2.9.x` to `v3.0`

-In this version, we have updated the plugin to be fully compatible with version 2 of Sylius.
+In this version, we have updated the plugin to be fully compatible with version 2 of Sylius and to use the Sylius test application for plugin development and testing.

 - The route `@WebgriffeSyliusAkeneoPlugin/config/admin_routing.yaml` has been renamed to `@WebgriffeSyliusAkeneoPlugin/config/routes/admin.php`.
 - The route `@WebgriffeeSyliusAkeneoPlugin/config/webhook_routing.yaml` has been renamed to `@WebgriffeSyliusAkeneoPlugin/config/routes/webhook.php`.